Youth Voter Registration Increasing; Still Lags Behind 2020

 The voter participation of the youngest Americans, who are newly eligible to cast a ballot and must register for the first time, remains a persistent challenge.
 In 2020 we estimated that 46% of youth aged 18-19 cast a ballot, compared to 50% of the full 18-29 age group.

 In that election, we also tracked lags in youth voter registration among 18- and 19-year-olds compared to 2016.
-However, most states managed to close those gaps, and by October 2020 a majority of states had more youth in that age group registered to vote than in October of 2016.
-This shows the work can be done, if efforts and resources are poured into voter registration and engagement for that age group.
+However, most states managed to close those gaps, and by October 2020, a majority of states had more youth in that age group registered to vote than in October of 2016.
+This shows the work can be done, if efforts and resources are poured into voter registration and engagement for this age group.

 State Spotlights